Many or all companies we feature compensate us. Compensation and editorial research influence how products appear on a page.

 How to get a personal loan from a community bank

 If you’re ready to get a personal loan, the first step is to check your credit score.
-Once you know your score, you’ll better understand which lenders are a good fit.
-After that, consider the repayment terms, fees, and how fast you need the funds.
-Once you start the search, these factors will help narrow your list of potential lenders.
+Knowing your score will help you better understand which lenders are a good fit.

-1. Search for a local community bank: The first step is to search for a community bank in your area.
-The easiest way to search is through the Independent Community Bankers of America.
+1. Search for a local community bank: The easiest way to search is through the Independent Community Bankers of America.
 If you’re already a community bank member or have one in mind, you can skip this step.

 2. Contact the bank about loan terms: Once you find a suitable bank, contact your local branch.
 You might ask about repayment terms, fees, and interest rates.
 With community banks, you may need to visit the branch in person.